top of page

 Psychiatric service dog - Medical Mutts

 For many individuals, taking a dog out in public isn't just a pleasant experience; it can be a lifeline.
-The supportive presence of a dog provides a sense of comfort and companionship, acting as a focal point that keeps their owners grounded.
-Managing a dog in public requires attention and focus, diverting the person's mind from potential triggers and anxieties.
+The supportive presence of a psychiatric service dog provides a sense of comfort and companionship, acting as a focal point that keeps their owners grounded.
+Managing a psychiatric service dog in public requires attention and focus, diverting the person's mind from potential triggers and anxieties.

 However, the unique role of psychiatric service dogs goes far beyond the comfort of a regular pet.
 These specially trained canines play a crucial role in mitigating the challenges associated with mental health conditions such as PTSD, social anxiety, and panic attacks.

-Here are some of the main behaviors we train at Medical Mutts:
+Here are some of the main behaviors that organizations such as Medical Mutts train the psychiatric service dogs to do:

 Scent Alert:

-This trained behavior is not typical in service dogs, but Medical Mutts specializes in medical scent training to help with a variety of conditions, including psychiatric service dogs.
-Our psychiatric service dogs undergo rigorous training to recognize changes in their owner's scent when anxiety is on the rise.
-By alerting the person, the dog provides an early warning system, allowing them to make proactive changes to prevent the escalation of a challenging situation.
+This trained behavior is not typical in psychiatric service dogs, but Medical Mutts specializes in medical scent training to help with a variety of conditions, including psychiatric service dogs.
+Psychiatric service dogs undergo rigorous training to recognize changes in their owner's scent when anxiety is on the rise.
+By alerting the person, the psychiatric service dog provides an early warning system, allowing them to make proactive changes to prevent the escalation of a challenging situation.

 Deep Pressure Therapy: